 When I tell people the cakes have courgette in them, you can see a lot of people instantly get put off.
 Personally I am not a huge fan of courgettes, but in a cake they are delicious.
 It really isn’t any different than using carrot in cake – and we all know how good that tastes!

-These cupcakes are so summery in taste.
+These Courgette Cupcakes with Lemon Curd & Cream Cheese Frosting are so summery in taste.
 The lemon curd in the middle is so bright and zingy which along with the lime in the frosting makes them so incredibly delicious.
 I add the lime to my favourite cream cheese frosting which could be why I love these cupcakes so much.

 Usually when I am making cupcakes, I fill the liners two thirds of the way which means your cupcake isn’t too much taller than the liner.
 With these cupcakes, I fill them around half way because if you fill them more than that they seem to rise up and look more like muffins.
 Muffins aren’t a bad thing, but it makes them harder to frost as you ideally need a nice flat surface.
 If you do get a bit carried away and they are quite domed, you may want to level them off with a knife before you add the lemon curd.
 This will all be hidden later when you frost them, and it also means you get to eat the off-cuts!